ltieu12/To-Do-App/README.md

 - Delete tasks
 - Undo deleted tasks

-This is a full-stack web app built with Angular 18, ASP.NET and Bootstrap.
+This is a full-stack web app built with Angular 18 and Bootstrap for responsive front-end, ASP.NET and MySQL for APIs and data management.